einsteinpy/einsteinpy/docs/source/index.rst

 in General Relativity and gravitational physics, such as goedesics plotting for Schwarzschild, Kerr and Kerr Newman space-time model, calculation of Schwarzschild radius, calculation of Event Horizon and Ergosphere for Kerr space-ime.
-Symbolic Manupulations of various tensors like Metric, Riemann, Ricci and Christoffel Symbols is also possible using the library.
+Symbolic Manipulations of various tensors like Metric, Riemann, Ricci and Christoffel Symbols is also possible using the library.
 EinsteinPy also features Hypersurface Embedding of Schwarzschild space-time, which will soon lead to modelling of Gravitational Lensing!
 It is released under the MIT license.